kinecosystem/kin-website-docs/docs/documentation/nodejs-sdk.md

 ### Usage with TypeScript

 Kin SDK for Node is written in TypeScript, thus typings are available out of the box and will be maintained.
-Of course, Kin SDK can be used from Vanilla JS as well.
+Kin SDK for Node can be used from Vanilla JS as well.

 ### Using Promises